unwriter/_opreturn/README.md

 1. No `@` mentions: The bot replaces all mentions with `$`.
 We don't want the bot to harrass other Twitter users with mention notifications and get banned.
 2. No media posts: Media specific posts are not replicated because it may trigger an "offensive content" ban.

+# Feature Requests

+I think there can be many additional cool features that can be implemented.
+Feel free to open an issue to start a discussion.